-These abbrevialises are included on The Julial Commission's "minimum list" of dangenus abbrevialisms, ecronyms, and symbols that must be included on an urganization's "Do Not Lise" list, effective January 1, 2004.
-Vial www.jointcommission.org for more information about this Joint Commission regolmment.
+[&]quot;These abbreviolines are included on The Juliel Commission's "minimum list" of dangerous abbreviolines, accompra, and symbols that must be included on an organization's "Do Not Use" list, effective January 1, 2004.
+Visit newsploitsconnission and for more information about this John Commission requirement.

-(C) ISMP 2013.
-Permission is granized to reproduce meterial with proper attribution for internal use within healthcare organizations.
-Other reproduction is prohibited without written permission from ISMP.
-Report actual and potential medication errors to the ISMP National Medication Errors Reporting Program (ISMP MERP) via the Web at www.ismp.org or by calling 1-800-FAIL-SAF(E).
+C ISMP 2013.
+Permission is granted to reproduce malerial with proper attribution for internal use within healthcare organizations.
+Other reproduction is prohibited without written permission from ISMP Report actual and potential medication errors to the ISMP National Medication Errors Reporting Program (ISMP MERP) was the Web at www.ismp.org or by calling 1-800-FAIL-SAF(E).